jadrs/biotracker/README.md

 * **--max-kalman-guesses** (default: 2)

 When Kalman filters are enabled, each track has its own filter.
 If a particle is being tracked, the filter internal state is updated according to past location observations.
-If for a given frame, there is no detections that matches the track history, we use the prediction cast by the Kalman filter as an estimate of where the particle should have been.
+If for a given frame, there is no detection that matches the track history, we use the prediction cast by the Kalman filter as an estimate of where the particle should have been.
 MAX_KALMAN_GUESSES is the number of consecutive times (frames) we are allowed to do this.

 * **--n-frames** (default: -1)